 This coating has dirt and moisture resistance capabilities and also offers anti-reflective and scratch-resistant properties.
 These capabilities prove to be very useful in neutral density filters.

-B+W filters are available in different types such as one-stop, two-stop, three-stop, six-stop, and ten-stop, and their attachment threads range from 25.5mm to 122mm.
+B+W filters are available in different types such as 1-stop, 2-stop, 3-stop, 6-stop, and 10-stop, and their attachment threads range from 25.5mm to 122mm.
 Build quality is impressive based on a slim-profile brass mount with a black anti-reflective coating.

 The price is higher for larger sized filters, but you won’t be able to get all the densities in all sizes due to availability issues.
 There seems to be no issue with the performance of these high-quality filters but sometimes you may notice a red color shift in your results.

 Cokin is known for its square filter system design and it has been able to bring some very creative filters to photography enthusiasts.
-Cokin’s ND Nuances filters come in one-stop, two-stop, three-stop, five-stop, eight-stop and ten-stop options.
+Cokin’s ND Nuances filters come in 1-stop, 2-stop, 3-stop, 5-stop, 8-stop and 10-stop options.

 They are available in large sizes and can be fit on 100 x 100mm holders including Cokin’s own Z-Pro holder.
-For the P-series 84mm holder, you can also get five-stop, eight-stop and ten-stop filters in medium sizes while the five-stop and ten-stop filters are available in an XL option that’s compatible with X-Pro 130mm holders.
+For the P-series 84mm holder, you can also get 5-stop, 8-stop and 10-stop filters in medium sizes while the 5 and 10-stop filters are available in an XL option that’s compatible with X-Pro 130mm holders.

 Many of Cokin’s filters are made with plastic or resin.
 The company uses Schott mineral glass which is coated with a nano-structure metallic alloy to minimize reflections of the light.
 This coating proves to be very effective with minimal color shift.